malibayram/transformer-cloner/README.md

 - 🌍 **Language Adaptation**: Use a custom tokenizer optimized for your language
 - 📉 **Model Compression**: Create smaller models for edge deployment
-- 🎓 **Knowledge Distillation**: Generate student models from teacher models
+- 🎓 **Knowledge Distillation**: Clone + train student models from teachers in one workflow
 - 🔬 **Research**: Experiment with different model architectures
 - 🔤 **SentenceTransformer Cloning**: Clone embedding models with new tokenizers and pruning